scottaohara/accessibility_interview_questions/README.md

     + What kind of elements can `title` attributes be used on?
     + What sort of information is appropriate for use with the `title` attribute?
 - Describe a scenario where you might need to use `aria-describedby`.
 - What is a focus trap, or focus trapping?
-Describe an instance of when you'd need focus trapping, and how it can be an accessibility failure if not used appropraitely.
+Describe an instance of when you'd need focus trapping, and how it can be an accessibility failure if not used appropriately.
 - Describe a situation where one might need to add or modify the the focusability of an element by using the `tabindex` attribute.
 - What are landmark regions and how can they be useful?
 - In what situations might you use a toggle button, vs a switch control, vs a checkbox?